Build and Create Home

 Step 2 – Lay out your pieces:

 Lay out your branches, then your longer piece on top.
 Then I used my 18 gauge brad nails.
 I did 4 nails per slat.
 Easy.
 Peasy.
 You could try wood glue, but it might not be as sturdy.
-Let me know if you decide to go this route.
+(If you decide to do this, let me know because I always love to hear other ideas on ways to do these projects!)

-Step 3 – Finish off your DIY Christmas Tree Card Holder:
+Step 3 – Finish off your DIY Wooden Christmas Trees:

 I stained mine, painted some in different designs, and LOVE them each for different reasons!
 Then to turn this into a card holder, I simply added baker’s twine and mini clothespins.
 And there they were.
 All the faces of the people I love looking at me from a tiny tree!
 (I do wonder what these would look like with lights added to them, so if you decide to go in that direction, PLEASE tag me on Facebook and Instagram!)